crossbario/autobahn-python/README.rst

 .. note:

     NVX lives in namespace `autobahn.nvx` and currently requires a x86-86 CPU with at least SSE2 and makes use of SSE4.1 if available.
-The code is written using vector instrinsics, should compile with both GCC and Clang,and interfaces with Python using CFFI, and hence runs fast on PyPy.
+The code is written using vector intrinsics, should compile with both GCC and Clang,and interfaces with Python using CFFI, and hence runs fast on PyPy.

 -----